 They’re considered orthopedic shoes, so they are extra deep.
 I’m not going to lie, they are pricey.
 But they don’t hurt my feet and stay on well when transferring.
 They fasten easily with Velcro – which is very convenient for quads.
 I’ve had my black pair for about seven years and they still look new.

 Another option are Mary Jane-style casual flats, since they don’t fall off due to the strap.
 I’ll pair cute socks with them (once again, hiding the purple feet and swelling) and wear them with skinny pants or jeans.

 Converse-style shoes are great for casual wear.
 (However, I can’t squeeze my feet into a pair of Keds to save my life.)
-I’ve now worn out my Rocket Dog silver sneakers (one of the few pairs of shoes I’ve ever worn out!).
-I just replaced them with these inexpensive shiny silver shoes.
-They are great for a casual look.
+I’ve now worn out one pair of silver sneakers (one of the few pairs of shoes I’ve ever worn out!).
+I replaced them with these blingy shoes.
+They are great for a casual look – or when you want to hide swollen ankles.
 A plus is that they match everything and are lightweight for packing while traveling.

 With my athletic shoes, I use stretch laces with a lock that were originally made for triathletes.
 Once again, I’ll never run a triathlon, but these do the trick well.

 With sneakers I use SlackLace – Flat Elastic Shoe Laces.
 Someone ties these once, then I can just slip my shoes on and off since the laces stretch.
 It not only makes them easier to get on and off, but the laces give with the swelling my feet experience, too.

 Another type of laces recently recommended by a friend was Zubits.
 These magnetic closure laces come in different “sizes” based on activity level.
 She recommends the Child/Elder option for people with limited hand function.
 These allow you to open up the shoe wide so it’s easier to slip your foot into the shoe.